Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current

-Sets of four different blade mimics with rectangular cross-sections were fabricated from silicone rubber sheets, with a density of $\rho_s = \SI[separate-uncertainty=true]{1264.5(66.0)}{kg/m^3}$ and the Young's modulus of $E = \SI[separate-uncertainty=true]{5.36(40)}{MPa}$.
-The density was calculated from measured mass and volume of sample material, while Young's modulus was measured using Peirce's testing apparatus~\citep{Peirce1930}.
+We used flat blade mimics to represent \textit{Laminaria saccharina} blades cultivated in exposed areas, which are reported to be flat and narrow~\citep{Buck2005}.
+Seaweed morphology varies a lot in nature~\citep{Neufeldt2025}.
+Sets of four different blade mimics with rectangular cross-sections were fabricated from silicone rubber sheets, with a density of $\rho_s = \SI[separate-uncertainty=true]{1264.5(66.0)}{kg/m^3}$ and Young's modulus of $E = \SI[separate-uncertainty=true]{5.36(40)}{MPa}$.
+The density was determined by measuring the mass and volume of seven rectangular samples.
+Mass measurements were conducted using a digital scale with a precision of \SI{0.01}{g}, while volume was calculated based on the dimensions obtained from a steel ruler accurate to \SI{1}{mm} for length and width, and a digimatic Mitutoyo caliper for thickness.
+Young's modulus was measured using Peirce's testing apparatus~\citep{Peirce1930}.
 The dimensions of the four mimics are provided in \cref{tab:mimic_dimensions}.
+The material properties are consistent with the measured values of cultivated seaweeds in \citet{Fredriksson2020} and \citet{Zhu2021}.
 All four mimic types had the same length.
-Mimics 1, 2, and 3 shared the same thickness but differed in width, while Mimics 2 and 4 had the same width but differed in thickness.
-By width we refer to the direction across the tank ($y$-axis), as illustrated in \cref{fig:blade_sketch}.
+Mimics 1, 2, and 3 shared the same thickness $d$ but differed in width $b$, while Mimics 2 and 4 had the same width $b$ but differed in thickness $d$.

-Along the struts, several blade bunches were placed side by side, as shown in \cref{tab:mimic_dimensions} and \cref{fig:blade_sketch}c.
-Within each bunch, a number of blades ($N=10,5,2,1$) with the same shape were overlapped on top of one another (see the magnified window in \cref{fig:exp_sketch}).
+Along the strut, several blade aggregates were placed side by side, as shown in \cref{tab:mimic_dimensions} and \cref{fig:blade_sketch}c.
+Within each aggregate, a number of blades ($N=10,5,2,1$) with the same shape were neatly overlapped on top of one another (see the magnified window in \cref{fig:exp_sketch}).
 This arrangement allowed us to study the effect of line density, i.e., the number of blades per unit length.